 note that coursework must be done in succession.
 That is to say that

-MUST proceed the Organic Chemistry series.
+MUST precede the Organic Chemistry series.

 an opportunity for students to take upper-level coursework as well, including

 Microbiology, Anatomy and Physiology, Genetics, Molecular and Cell Biology, and

 Biochemistry.
 Approval is given by the course instructor, on an

 courses require pre-requisite coursework.
 For General Chemistry I, the